 - a.
 At least one active partnership has been established with an organization that is not the fiscal agent/LEA/school itself. - b.
-At least one other federal, state, or local program is leveraged to ensure the most effective use of public resources. - c.
-The site is actively building additional resources in support of its 21st CCLC program through showcasing the program, enlisting new partners and/or obtaining additional funds.
+At least one other federal, state, or local program is leveraged to ensure the most effective use of public resources. - C. The site is actively building additional resources in support of its 21st CCLC program through showcasing the program, enlisting new partners and/or partnering with alternatively funded programs.